 Before you take the plunge and try one of those recipes, or even if you’ve been using one of those recipes for a while already, you might be interested to know that there’s a simpler and easier way to make homemade glass and window cleaner, and it works better than those other recipes too.
 What is it?

 Just use club soda.

-I know, I know, it seems like there should be some measuring or stirring or something involved if you’re making your own glass cleaner, but I’ve found that straight club soda really does the best job on mirrors, windows, and more!
-It’s by far and away my favorite homemade glass cleaner.
-I wrote about club soda a little bit once before when I talked about three easy cleaning changes anyone could make, but thought it deserved a little more attention.
+I know, I know, it seems like there should be some measuring or stirring or something involved if you’re making your own glass cleaner, but I’ve found that straight club soda really does a great job on mirrors, windows, and more!
+It’s one of my favorite homemade glass cleaners.
+Club Soda is one of three easy ways you can switch to homemade cleaners, and this post will take a closer look at how it can be used.